MicrosoftDocs/power-automate-docs/articles/modern-approvals.md

 ## Create an approval flow

-Here's an overview of the flow we'll create:
+Here's an overview of the flow we'll create and test:

    ![overview of flow](./media/modern-approvals/create-flow-overview.png)